Why don’t employees want to return to the office? In summary:

 It’s a question that came into stark focus recently when Minister for Brexit Opportunities and Government Efficiency, Jacob Rees-Mogg MP, visited the UK Government’s Whitehall offices.

-He found the offices virtually empty with many civil servants completing their daily duties remotely.
+He found the offices virtually empty with many civil servants taking advantage of remote working.
 This prompted him to leave calling cards on the vacant desks, and also write to cabinet ministers urging them to coerce staff into a “rapid return to the office”.

 Needless to say, this didn’t exactly go down well with everyone.
 Whilst there are multiple benefits to working in a shared workspace, the popularity and value of remote working to employees is something that cannot be simply dismissed.